-Natasha Pairaudeau is a Research Associate at the Centre for History and Economics, University of Cambridge, and a Bye Fellow of Murray Edwards College.
-She worked for many years conducting research in Vietnam’s uplands as a social development consultant before undertaking a PhD in history at the University of London (SOAS).
-Her broad research interests include migration and its role in spurring social and political change, sub-imperial systems, inter-ethnic relations, and the dynamics of citizenship, race and status in colonial systems.
-Her focus is on modern South and Southeast Asia.
-In addition to her long-standing interest in Indochina’s Indian migrant communities, her research projects include a study of transnational family life in British Burma and French Indochina, a history of migrant Indian milkmen, and a project tracing the lives of Burmese royal exiles in French Indochina.
+Natasha Pairaudeau is an independent Cambridge-based scholar.
+She conducted research in Vietnam’s uplands as a social development consultant before undertaking a PhD in history at the University of London (SOAS, 2009).
+Her broad research interests include migration and its role in spurring social and political change, with a focus on South and Southeast Asia.
+In addition to her long-standing interest in Indochina’s migrant Indians, her research projects include studies of intermarriage and transnational family life in Southeast Asia, and specific histories of free migration to the region (Indian milkmen in Southeast Asia, Cambodia’s Shan gem miners).
+She is currently at work on a project tracing the exile and political intrigues of the Burmese Prince Myingun in India and Indochina.

 Books by this author